Lisa Neubauer: Legal career

 Neubauer was employed from 1988 until 2007 at the Milwaukee law firm Foley and Lardner, specializing in environmental cleanup litigation and rising to the level of partner.
 While at the firm, she chaired the Insurance Dispute Resolution Practice Group and co-chaired the firm's national recruiting committee.

 In December 2007, Democratic governor Jim Doyle appointed Neubauer to a seat on the Wisconsin Court of Appeals vacated by retired Judge Neal Nettesheim.
 Neubauer was the first woman to serve as a judge of the court's District II, headquartered in Waukesha.
 Neubauer was elected to a full term on the court in the April 2008 general election, defeating attorney William C. Gleisner III.
 She enjoyed bi-partisan support in her campaign for the position, including the endorsement of Michael Grebe, the former state chair of the Republican Party of Wisconsin.
 In 2009, Neubauer was appointed presiding judge of District II.

 On May 8, 2015, the Wisconsin Supreme Court appointed Neubauer chief judge of the Court of Appeals.
 Neubauer took office on August 2, replacing retiring Chief Judge Richard S. Brown.

 Neubauer was a candidate for Wisconsin Supreme Court in 2019.
 Despite endorsements from 150 current and former Wisconsin judges, including 18 from the court of appeals, she was narrowly defeated by Judge Brian Hagedorn.

 Neubauer was re-elected to another term on the Court of Appeals in 2020.
 On June 28, 2021, the Wisconsin Supreme Court issued an order ending her term as chief judge on July 31, 2021; she was replaced by presiding judge William W. Brash III.

+In October 2025, Neubauer announced that she would not run for a fourth term on the Court of Appeals in the 2026 election.